wanelo/wanelo.github.io/_posts/2014-06-11-code-for-replication-delay.md

 One of the reasons we appreciate Makara is that it is easy to understand and easy to extend.
 It also has features such as sticky master built-in.
 For example, if for any reason a query must be directed at a master database (a write query, for instance), any further requests in that request cycle will go to the master.

-In our version of Makara, this is done with some global state that is reset at the end of the response via Rack middleware.
+In our deployed version of Makara, this is done with some global state that is reset at the end of the response via Rack middleware.
 We make sure that all of our Sidekiq workers unstick master connections using our own custom base class, but this could also be done with a simple server middleware class.

 Assuming that at some point replication delay will cause a situation where a record or records exist on the master but not on a read replica, we can write a simple method that handles these situations: